edeuss/jellyfin-plugins/Jellyfin.Plugin.Animated.Music/README.md

 # Jellyfin.Plugin.Animated.Music

-A Jellyfin plugin that adds support for animated covers and vertical video backgrounds for music albums.
+A Jellyfin plugin that adds support for animated covers and vertical video backgrounds for music albums through an API for clients to use.

 ## Features